-Where recovery measures are unsuccessful, the UK resolution framework put in place after the 2008/9 financial crisis is designed to ensure that banks and their wider groups can be recapitalised and restructured in a way that provides for the continued operation of important banking services.
-This framework also aims to protect financial stability without exposing public funds to loss.
-In Section 2, we provide an overview of the UK's resolution framework and the powers the Bank of England (BoE), as the Group's lead resolution authority, could use to resolve Barclays PLC (BPLC) and its subsidiaries (Barclays or the Group).
-The BoE has worked with the Group and, via the regulatory Crisis Management Group, other regulators and resolution authorities globally, to identify singlepoint-of-entry (SPE) bail-in as the resolution strategy for Barclays.
-In Section 3, we provide an overview of the Group structure and, in Section 4, we describe how this SPE strategy could be used to resolve Barclays in the event that it became necessary to do so.
+In Section 3, we provide an overview of the UK's resolution framework and the powers the BoE, as the Group's lead resolution authority, could use to resolve BPLC and its subsidiaries.
+The BoE has worked with the Group and, via the regulatory Crisis Management Group, other regulators and resolution authorities globally, to identify single-point-of-entry (SPE) bail-in as the resolution strategy for Barclays.
+In Section 4, we provide an overview of the Group structure and, in Section 5, we describe how this SPE strategy could be used to resolve Barclays in the event that it became necessary to do so.